Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Our Algorithm and Main Results

 \subsection{Robust Gradient Aggregator}

 In this subsection, we present the robust gradient aggregator $\calR$ used in Algorithm \ref{alg:BGD}.
+We present the aggregator in the setup of robust mean estimation.

-Robust gradient aggregation is closely related to robust mean estimation, formally stated next. \begin{definition}[Robust mean estimation] Let $\calS = \sth{y_1, \cdots, y_m}$ be a sample of size $m$, wherein each of the data point $y_i$ is generated independently from an unknown distribution.
-Among those $m$ data points, up to $q$ of them may be adversarially corrupted.
-Let $\{\hat{y}_1, \cdots, \hat{y}_m\}$ be the observed sample.
-The goal is to estimate the true mean of the unknown distribution when only corrupted sample $\{\hat{y}_1, \cdots, \hat{y}_m\}$ is accessible. \end{definition} A very interesting recent line of work on robust mean estimation~ \cite{7782980,DiakonikolasKK017,Steinhardt18} discovers computationally efficient iterative filtering approaches that can achieve a bounded estimation error as long as at most a {\em constant} fraction ($q/m =\Theta(1)$) of data is corrupted, irrespective of dimension $d$.
-In this paper, we consider an iterative filtering algorithm proposed in \cite{Steinhardt18}, formally presented in Algorithm \ref{ag: robust mean}.
-At a high level, by solving \eqref{eqn: opt} and \eqref{eq:opt_max_min} for a saddle point $(W,U)$, Algorithm \ref{ag: robust mean} iteratively finds a direction along which all data points are spread out the most, and filters away data points which have large residual errors projected along this direction.
+Let $\calS = \sth{y_1, \cdots, y_m}$ be the true sample.
+Define $\mu_{\calS} =\frac{1}{m} \sum_{i=1}^m y_i$ as the sample mean on $\calS$.
+Let $\sth{\hat{y}_1, \cdots, \hat{y}_m} \subseteq \reals^d$ be the observed sample, which is obtained from $\calS$ by adversarially corrupting up to $q =\epsilon m$ data points.
+We use an iterative filtering algorithm proposed in \cite{Steinhardt18}, formally presented in Algorithm \ref{ag: robust mean}.
+At a high level, by solving \eqref{eqn: opt} and \eqref{eq:opt_max_min} for a saddle point $(W,U)$, Algorithm \ref{ag: robust mean} iteratively finds a direction (given by $U^*$) along which all data points are spread out the most, and filters away data points which have large residual errors projected along this direction (given by \prettyref{eq:residual_error}).
 See Appendix \ref{app: robust mean} for detailed discussions.